radxa/debos-radxa/README.md

-# debos-radxa (Test images)
+# debos-radxa

 ## Introduction

 This guide describes how to use debos-radxa, based on [debos](https://github.com/go-debos/debos), to generate Debian/Ubuntu image for Radxa boards.

-Please note that the pre-built system images belongs to testing version.
+Please note that the [release](https://github.com/radxa/debos-radxa/releases/latest) are auto generated builds without additional testing, if you have issues with the images, please submit an issue.

 ## Supported boards and system images